 If you are looking for a fantasy strategy game that stretches your planning and decision-making skills and is one of the best games for families to play together, explore the wisdom of the wizard with Amalgam.
+The fantasy theme and wizardry elements make it one of the most exciting and fun board games for family night.
 Where your pawn lands will determine your ingredients as you use strategy to create potions, adapt to obstacles, and make good use of your cards.
-Your use of memory will help you collect similar ingredients for a stronger result.
+Your memory skills will help you collect similar ingredients for a stronger result.
 The player with the best potion by the end of the game wins!

-Test Your Planning & Spacial Reasoning Skills with Katachi
+Test Your Planning & Spatial Reasoning Skills with Katachi

 2-4 players • 30 min

 Katachi is among the top board games for family game night because it includes some fast-paced action, strategy, and tough choices.
 Matching colors, shapes, and sizes aren’t as simple as this strategy board game sounds.
 Roll the dice to determine your play as you think on your toes to move your pattern pieces according to color, shape, or size.
 Planning and moving your tiles in multiple matches per turn is the goal.
 The strategy player with a stack of three matching squares in their corner wins the game!
 A great family board game choice that's also an award winner!